nikitin-p/pyselectal/README.md

 ## Concept and motivation

-This tool is conceptually inspired by the alignment filtering strategy described in [Oguchi *et al.*, 2024](https://www.science.org/doi/10.1126/science.add8394), where transcription start sites (TSSs) were inferred from the precise 5′-end positions of 5′ single-cell RNA-seq reads.
+Pyselectal is conceptually inspired by the alignment filtering strategy described in [Oguchi *et al.*, 2024](https://www.science.org/doi/10.1126/science.add8394), where transcription start sites (TSSs) were inferred from the precise 5′-end positions of 5′ single-cell RNA-seq reads.
 Specifically, Oguchi and colleagues distinguished transcription initiation from other events by the presence of the characteristic 5′ soft-clipped cap-dependent unencoded base `G` added by the reverse transcriptase during template switching.

 Building on this approach, our tool enables general alignment filtering based on 5′-end soft-clipping patterns, mapped 5′ ends and optional sequence constraints.
-While sequencing method-agnostic, it is particularly useful for CAGE, nanoCAGE, CAGEscan and other 5′-end-focused RNA sequencing experiments, including bulk and single-cell protocols, where precise control over the 5′ alignment structure is critical for downstream analyses.
+While agnostic of a sequencing method, it is particularly useful for CAGE, nanoCAGE, CAGEscan and other 5′-end-focused RNA sequencing experiments, including bulk and single-cell protocols, where precise control over the structure of the 5′-end alignment is critical for downstream analyses.

 ## Requirements

 ### Python

-- **Python ≥ v3.6**
-  - Required due to the use of f-strings.
 - **Python ≥ v3.8** is recommended ([for the best compatibility with modern `pysam`](https://pysam.readthedocs.io/en/latest/release.html)).
+  - **Python ≥ v3.6** is required due to the use of [f-strings](https://peps.python.org/pep-0498/) in the `pyselectal` implementation.

 ### Python libraries

 - **pysam ≥ 0.15.0**

-`pysam 0.15.0` is the earliest version that supports the `threads` argument in `pysam.AlignmentFile`, which is used for parallel BGZF compression/decompression.
-You can install `pysam` using the following command:
+`pysam 0.15.0` is the earliest version that supports the `threads` argument in `pysam.AlignmentFile` which is used for parallel BGZF compression/decompression.
+You can install `pysam` using `pip`:

 ```bash
 pip install pysam